Daily Announcements

 2024 - 2025 Yearbook

 Don’t miss out on your chance to order your full-color 2025 Yearbook for your student!
 You can reserve your copy for $80 until April 18, 2025.
 You can order online at yearbookforever.com or send cash or check to Mr. Rohacik in room 307.
 Please contact Mr. Rohacik at joseph.rohacik@plcschools.org with any questions.
-An order form, along with senior tribute and senior photo information, is attached to this email.
+An order form and senior photo information, is available below.

 Please note: The PLHS Yearbook is a “fall delivery” book.
 Students will pick up their books at registration in August 2025.
 This allows for a book that can document the ENTIRE school year, including spring sports/activities, Prom & graduation.